standardnotes/docs/docs/self-hosting/docker.md

 ## Getting started

+> **Note** If you are a user with already existing legacy database of the Syncing Server we've prepared a [migrating from legacy guide](./legacy-migration.md).

 SSH into your server and follow the steps below:

 1. Make sure you are in your home directory and clone the [Standard Notes Standalone Infrastructure](https://github.com/standardnotes/standalone) project: